DayZedAndConfused762/RustAndRuin/rustandruin.md

 			*** Fix this error: [10:12:47 AM] [CONSOLE_ERROR] Attempted to gain unknown resource type: mre

 ...Update the costs for using the "Fortify Trailer" action.
 Stamina Cost: 15.
 Materials Cost if security is below 25: 3 Scrap Metal, 1 Rags.
 Cost when using from 25-49 "Trailer Security" is 4 Scrap Metal, 1 Rags, 1 Wood.
 Cost when using from 50-74 "Trailer Security" is 5 Scrap Metal, 2 Rags, 2 Wood, 1 Component.
 Cost when using abouve 75 "Trailer Security" is 10 Scrap Metal, 5 Rags, 5 Wood, 3 Components.

+...Let's implement a new searchable location in the South Section area:
+	The Makeshift Workshop
+		Description: "Scattered tools and half-finished projects lie abandoned in this trailer.
+It looks like someone was tinkering, trying to build or repair something before the apocalypse took hold."
+		Flavor/Theme: Human ingenuity, interrupted progress, the struggle for survival.
+		Potential Unique Loot: High chance of components, scrap metal, 5% chance to find a new item: "Bike Frame".
+This item can only be found once, and will be shown in the "Gear" category.
+		Hazards: 10% zombie chance, 1-5 damage.
+5% chance of an injury from rusty tools or sharp edges, 3-9 Damage.

 -------------------------------------------------------
 Completed and QA'd